 In the guide that follows, we'll help you understand what it takes to build an all-in-one knowledge base, community, and customer portal.

-- Increase customer satisfaction by providing better service and meeting the needs of customers who prefer self-service
+- A help center increases customer satisfaction by providing better service and meeting the needs of customers who prefer self-service

-- Reduce costs and increase efficiency by eliminating repetitive costs so agents can focus on more strategic tasks
+- A help center reduces costs and increase efficiency by eliminating repetitive costs so agents can focus on more strategic tasks

-- Grow your business community and build deeper connections between your company and customers
+- A help center grows your business community and build deeper connections between your company and customers

 Whether you are just starting to think about launching a Help Center or simply looking to improve what you have, the first and most vital step is to define what it is you hope to achieve.
 Is your purpose to reduce the number of support tickets being submitted to your staff?
 Or is it simply to foster relationships and engagements amongst your customers and employees?
 These are some ideas to think about, but the important thing is to identify the right goals for your business and work to get consensus up front amongst key stakeholders.

-It is important to begin measuring the performance of your Help Center from day one.
+It is important to begin measuring the performance of your help denter from day one.
 Keeping track of things like: